 Lyon was the first Congressman to be charged with an ethics violation due to the spitting episode.
 The Ethics Committee recommended he be censured but the matter was ultimately dropped.

-The Civil War Brought Fighting to the Senate Floor
+The Civil War Caused Tempers to Flare

-Tension was high and tempers flared during every Congressional session in the years leading up to and including the Civil War period in history.
+Tensions were high and tempers flared during every Congressional session in the years leading up to and including the Civil War period in history.
 In an 1850 debate about slavery, Thomas Benton, a Democrat from Missouri who opposed slavery, became so angry at his fellow Democrat, Henry Foote of Mississippi that he verbally attacked him on the Senate floor.
 Foote drew a pistol from his Senate desk and pointed it at Benton.
 Their colleagues stopped the argument before Foote could pull the trigger.
 The Senate was adjourned so the members could leave for a "cooling off period" prior to returning the next day.

 Ironically, Benton would hold a place in history due to two future United States presidents.
-Theodore Roosevelt would publish a biography of him and John F. Kennedy would include him in his book "Profiles in Courage".
+Theodore Roosevelt would publish a biography of him and John F. Kennedy would include him in his book Profiles in Courage.

-Foote would later become governor of Mississippi.
+Foote later became governor of Mississippi.